katecpp/katecpp.github.io/_posts/2015-09-30-how-to-load-external-json.markdown

 ### Using .done callback
-Remember that`$getJSON` runs asynchronously.
-Such implementation will be not the best idea:
+Remember that`$.getJSON` runs asynchronously.
+The code like below doesn't guarantee correct execution.
+The implementation of `printQuestion` doesn't matter, it just needs to do anything with the `question` argument.
 {% highlight js %}
 loadQuestions();
 printQuestion(allQuestions[0]);
 // or do anything else what requires allQuestions already loaded
 {% endhighlight %}

 It's possible that by the moment of calling `printQuestion` the JSON will not be loaded yet and the allQuestions size will be 0.
 To ensure that some operations are done after the JSON is fully loaded, use `.done` callback.
+It's executed when the JSON loading is completed.

 {% highlight js %}
 var allQuestions = new Array();